Geological-Survey-of-Western-Australia/atratus/CONTRIBUTING.md

 Atratus is a tool to faciltate geoscience data processing pipelines and harmonisation.
 This tool provides abstract base clases, centralises logging, and database interactions!

-As it stands, Atratus is stable enough to use to generate facilitate the basics.
+As it stands, Atratus is stable enough to use to facilitate the basics.
 That being said, some great contributions to the Atratus project would include:
 - Improved logging reporting including dashboards and more effective collation.
 - Support of Array and geometry type data fields in databases.